-Question Hypothesis Sampling plan Analyses plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hypothesis Interpretation given different outcomes Theory that could be shown wrong by the outcomes Q1: How do age and emotion influence item memory?
-H1-a: Memory for emotional images (i.e., both negative and positive items) is better than memory for neutral images in both younger and older adults (e.g., Denburg et al., 2003).
-We will conduct sequential analyses (Lakens, 2014), so participant recruitment will be conducted in a maximum of three stages, and may be interrupted in stage 1 if all our effects of interest are significant, or in stage 2 if all the effects are significant, or if they are beyond the futility boundary: stage 1, 53 younger adults and 53 older adults; stage 2, 80 younger adults and 80 older adults; 106 younger adults and 106 older adults.
+Question Hypothesis Sampling plan Analyses plan Rationale for deciding the sensitivity of the test for confirming Interpretation given different outcomes Theory that could be shown wrong by the outcomes or disconfirming the hypothesis Q1: How do age and emotion influence item memory?
+H1-a: Memory for emotional images (i.e., both negative and positive items) is better than memory for neutral images in young adults.
+Memory for emotional images is better than memory for neutral images in older adults (e.g., Denburg et al., 2003).
+We will conduct sequential analyses (Lakens, 2014), so participant recruitment will be conducted in a maximum of three stages, and may be interrupted in stage 1 if all our effects of interest are significant, or in stage 2 if all the effects are significant, or if they are beyond the futility boundary: stage 1, 75 younger adults and 75 older adults; stage 2, 113 younger adults and 113 older adults; 150 younger adults and 150 older adults.
 Responses in the item recognition task will be analyzed using generalized estimating equations with the following parameters: exchangeable correlation matrix; binomial distribution; probit link function (e.g., Hourihan et al., 2013).
 Factor: 3 [Valence: positive vs. neutral vs. negative] The analysis will be performed in young adults and then in older adults.
-For the H1-a hypothesis, a quadratic contrast applied to valence will allow us to compare performance for positive and negative items to performance for neutral items (positive images = 1; neutral images = -2).
-This rationale applies to Q1, Q2 and Q3.
-Given the small number of studies that have tested a valence x age effect for memory for intrinsic item features and extrinsic context, it is not possible to accurately estimate the expected size of our effects of interest.
-Therefore, we chose $d = 0.4$ as the smallest effect size of interest for the set of hypotheses in our study (see Brysbaert, 2019).
-Since we will be conducting Hypothesis H1-a will be confirmed if we observe a significant effect of the quadratic contrast applied to valence in any of the three stages of sequential analyses performed on responses in the item memory task in both young and older adults.
+For the H1-a hypothesis, a quadratic contrast applied to valence will allow us to compare performance for positive and negative items to performance for neutral items (positive images = 1; negative images = -2).
+Given the complexity of accessing a population of physically and psychologically healthy older adults, particularly for time-consuming studies, we adopted a pragmatic approach to justifying our sample size, aiming to achieve a satisfactory balance between the feasibility of our study and its scientific significance (see Lakens, 2022).
+Thus, we determined a target sample of 150 younger and 150 older participants.
+Hypothesis H1-a will be confirmed if we observe a significant effect of the quadratic contrast applied to valence in any of the three stages of sequential analyses performed on responses in the item memory task in both young and older adults.
 The results concerning hypothesis H1-a will support or not the fact that the advantage for emotional stimuli in item memory is present in both younger and older adults.
 The results concerning hypothesis H1-b will support or not the existence of an age- related positivity effect in item memory, i.e., better memory for positive vs. negative stimuli in older adults compared to younger adults (see Reed et al., 2014).
-The results concerning H1-b: There is an age- related positivity effect in item memory, i.e., or fluent in French; normal or corrected- to-normal vision; no Factors: 3 [Valence: positive vs. neutral vs. sequential analyses, we planned to adjust the alpha Hypothesis H1-b will be confirmed if we observe a hypotheses H2-a and H3-a will support or not:
+The results concerning H1-b: There is an age- related positivity effect in item memory, i.e., or fluent in French; normal or corrected- to-normal vision; no Factors: 3 [Valence: positive vs. neutral vs. Sensitivity analyses indicated that with an alpha of .05 and Hypothesis H1-b will be confirmed if we observe a hypotheses H2-a and H3-a will support or not: